looker-open-source/sdk-codegen/packages/sdk/README.md

 ### Developing with multiple API versions

 Please use API 4.0.
-API 3.1 is deprecated.
-To support iterative migration to API 4.0 from API 3.1, the single Looker SDK package now supports multiple API versions for the generated SDK classes.
-Both API 3.1 and API 4.0 are supported for Node and browser-based use.

-`LookerBrowserSDK.init31()` and `Looker31SDK()` initialize the API 3.1 implementation of the SDK.
+API 3.1 is deprecated and has been removed in Looker v23.18+.

 `LookerBrowserSDK.init40()` and `Looker40SDK()` initialize the API 4.1 implementation of the SDK.